 Offset printing, however, creates all the same colors by combining together cyan, magenta, yellow and black (CMYK).

-So what we have are two different methodologies that do not translate perfectly from one to the other, and thus, errors can occur.
+So what we have are two different methodologies that do not translate perfectly from one to the other.
+Any files submitted to Printco in RGB format will be converted to CMYK before printing.

 Color Correcting Tips